blackbaud/stache1/guide/index.md

 Through the {{ site.productname }} API your applications can retrieve and manage Raiser's Edge content.
 The endpoints for the API reside off the base url `https://api.blackbaud.com/{version}`.
 The majority of endpoints access *private* data, such as constituent data.
 To access private data an application must get permission from a specific customer's user.   <a href="{{ '/tutorials/auth/' | prepend: site.baseurl }}" > Authorization</a> is done via the {{site.authorizationservicename}} at `https://auth.blackbaud.com`.

-{% include note.html priority='medium' note='TO DO: Update content the base url for authentication and authorization.<p> TO DO:  Provide a sample of a typical url and indicate the base url and other pieces such as https, resource, tenant, etc. </p>' %}
+{% include note.html priority='medium' note='TO DO: Update content for endpoints and authorization urls.<p> TO DO:  Provide a sample of a typical url and indicate the base url and other pieces such as https, resource, tenant, etc. </p>' %}

 ### Common Parameters and Identifiers